 The rum in this cake acts as a preservative, and this cake can be left out at room temperature for 10 days.
 Ensure the cake is stored in an airtight container.

 My first suggestion would be to use non-alcoholic rum as a replacement in this recipe.
 Cooks Illustrated also has an excellent recipe for alcohol-free rum.
 This cake even stands on its own perfectly well if you don't want to mess with any substitutions.

 If you have trouble releasing the cake, place it in a 325-degree oven for 5-10 minutes.
 This should warm things up enough for the cake to release.

 You can print this entire recipe below and save it for later.
 But, before you get there, let's walk through it step-by-step, so you understand what you're doing beforehand.

-Start by spraying your bunt pan with baking spray and sprinkling the pecans in the bottom of the pan.
+Start by spraying your bunt pan generously with baking spray.
+This will make it easier for you to remove the cake from the bundt pan.
+Sprinkle pecans in the bottom of the pan.

 In a large bowl, combine the cake mix and pudding mix with a whisk.
 In a medium bowl, whisk together the rum, eggs, water, and oil.
 Pour the wet ingredients into the dry and stir until just combined.